-Please provide any feedback to ppcsupp@us.ibm.com.
+Please take the time to complete these user comment forms.
 Your feedback and suggestions will help us to improve our products and technical publications.
+FAX and e-mail instructions are included in each of the files.

-3.1.2 High C/C++ Evaluation Compiler Installation
+3.1.2 High C/C++ Evaluation Compiler Installation - PC